Guy's Blog

 A book is scalable- you write it once, and when it’s published people can buy as many copies of it as they want.
 You don’t have to write each reader a new book.
 An online course is scalable too; create it once, sell it as many times as you like.

-Ideally, my most productive time is spent serving the art, building my reputation, learning skills, and producing scalable assets that produce passive income.
+Ideally, my most productive time is spent prioritising serving the art, building my reputation, learning skills, and producing scalable assets that produce passive income.

 So, that's how prioritise my time; how do you prioritise yours?